A Streetcar Named Desire-1951

 Grade: A

-An adaptation of Tennessee Williams’s dark and dreary Broadway play, the stellar cast of A Streetcar Named Desire (1951) features three of the four original members of the stage version who bring the film to the big screen.
+A Streetcar Named Desire (1951) is an adaptation of Tennessee Williams’s dark and dreary Broadway play.
+The stellar cast includes three of the four original members of the stage version who brought the film to the big screen.

-Tremendous acting and a southern, morbid setting will leave the viewer transfixed and wondering what chaos and drama will next unfold.
-The story is sad pitiful and quite heavy as each character suffers guilt, resentment, rage, or regret, but the elements make the film a pure classic.
+Tremendous acting and a morbid southern setting will leave the viewer transfixed and wondering what chaos and drama will next unfold.
+The story is sad, pitiful, and quite heavy as each character suffers guilt, resentment, rage, or regret, but these elements make the film a pure classic.

 Aging southern belle Blanche DuBois (Vivien Leigh) has lost her valuable southern plantation and flees her aristocratic livelihood to New Orleans to live with her working-class sister Stella (Kim Hunter) and brother-in-law Stanley Kowalski (Marlon Brando).

-Unhappy, Blanche immediately begins acting snobbish in contrast to regular folks and offends many with her prim and proper ways.
+Unhappy, Blanche immediately begins acting snobbish compared to regular people and offends many with her prim and proper manners.

-Stanley feels slighted by Blanche convinced that she is keeping the inheritance from Stella resulting in conflict.
-She meets Mitch (Karl Malden) and it appears she may have a shot at happiness after all.
+Stanley feels slighted by Blanche, who is convinced she is keeping Stella’s inheritance.
+This leads to conflict.
+Stanley meets Mitch (Karl Malden) and may have a shot at happiness.

-The most painful and well-dissected character is Blanche.
-A fun fact is that Leigh is the only actor among the principal four to not appear in the original stage version, the role played by Jessica Tandy.
+Blanche is the most painful and well-dissected character.
+A fun fact is that Leigh is the only Actor among the principal four who did not appear in the original stage version, where Jessica Tandy played the role.

-Reduced to a life among the poor and struggling, the reality is tough for the once-wealthy heiress who has lost all her money through no fault of her own, her estate taken by creditors after her husband’s tragic death assumed to be suicide.
+Reduced to a life among the poor and struggling, the reality is harsh for the once-wealthy heiress who has lost all her money through no fault of her own, her estate taken by creditors after her husband’s tragic death assumed to be suicide.

-Almost as complicated is Stanley, played stunningly by Brando, an actor who with this film was beginning to embark on Hollywood success that would surround him throughout most of the 1950s.
+Almost as complicated is Stanley, played stunningly by Brando, an actor who, with this film, was beginning to embark on Hollywood success that would surround him throughout most of the 1950s.

 The most prominent film cover art features a tee-shirt-clad Brando, his muscular arms and torso on display, and his smoldering bad-boy pose.
-The sexual tension between Stanley and Blanche is undeniable as their love/hate relationship is filled with unbridled passion.
+The sexual tension between Stanley and Blanche is undeniable, as their love/hate relationship is filled with unbridled passion.

-Their carnal attraction is largely due to the brutish masculinity that Brando exudes on camera.
+Their carnal attraction is mainly due to the brutish masculinity that Brando exudes on camera.

-The combined supporting performances by both Kim Hunter and Malden almost match the leads as far as complexity and are just as important to recognize.
+The combined supporting performances by Kim Hunter and Malden are almost as complex as the leads, and they are just as important to recognize.

-Hunter plays Stella as wounded and put-upon, but not weak.
+Hunter plays Stella as wounded and put-upon but not weak.
 She has strength but is unsure who to trust or whether to leave her husband.
 Malden plays Mitch as benevolent and trusting, enamored with Blanche until her secrets are finally revealed.

-Heartbroken, even he, the kindest character in the group is left unhappy.
+Heartbroken, even he, the kindest character in the group, is left unhappy.
 Malden is great at adding an every-man and graceful quality to Mitch.

 Who can ever forget the poignant and melancholy wails of “Stella!
 Stella!
-Stella!” emitted by the tragic Stanley a moment forever remembered in cinematic history?
+Stella!” emitted by the tragic Stanley, a moment forever remembered in cinematic history?
 He longingly begs for Stella’s forgiveness as he looks towards the sky.

 The suggested rape, although not shown, is a powerful tidbit and controversial in the film for 1951.
-The audience not seeing the action is arguably as intense as having seen it as the imagination can often be more prominent.
+The audience not seeing the action is arguably as intense as having seen it, as the imagination can often be more prominent.

-The black and white cinematography adds emotional treasures as the bleak New Orleans life is captured and the struggle and hardship of the characters are wonderfully portrayed.
+The black-and-white cinematography adds emotional treasures.
+It captures the bleak life in New Orleans, and the characters’ struggles and hardships are wonderfully portrayed.

-The run-down tenement most of the film takes place is dour, suffocating, and dingy, perfectly enveloping the characters’ lives.
+The run-down tenement where most of the film takes place is dour, suffocating, and dingy, perfectly enveloping the characters’ lives.

 Hopelessness and depression are commonalities as director Elia Kazan creates a film that grasps his audience and never lets go.